-In a recent paper, Caplin et al. (2016b) develop a model where rationally inattentive consumers freely observe past product market shares, and then acquire additional information at a cost about the utility they derive from products.
-In this model, the unknown state is interpreted as the preference (type) of consumers, which is heterogenous over the population.
-Over time, the prior belief about the distribution of consumer types is refined until a steady state is reached.
-The fundamental result is that steady state market shares of chosen products are equal to those that would follow from correct knowledge of the true type distribution in the population, and that the market shares reflect the choice probabilities induced by the GMNL formula.
-This central connection paves the way for empirical work using standard estimation techniques.
-In what follows, we establish a generalization and demonstrate how detailed market share data can be used when information costs are non-uniform among the type characteristics (for more details we refer to Appendix D).
+Equating observed market shares with the choice probabilities induced by a rationally inattentive consumer rests on the assumption that consumers have correct prior beliefs, i.e., they know the true distribution of consumer types, which determines the potential utility they might gain from products.
+This assumption is motivated recently by Caplin et al. (2016b), who develop a model where rationally inattentive consumers freely observe past product market shares, and then acquire costly additional information about the utility they derive from products.
+In this model there are two sources of uncertainty: (i) each consumer is unsure about her type, which reflects her preferences and which can be learned in a rationally inattentive fashion; (ii) initially, consumers are not sure about the distribution of these types in the population.
+Over time, the possible distributions of consumer types are refined until a steady-state is reached.

+The fundamental result is that steady-state market shares of chosen products are equal to those that would follow from correct knowledge of the true type distribution in the population, and that the market shares subsequently reflect the choice probabilities induced by the GMNL formula.
+This central connection paves the way for empirical work when sufficiently rich type dependent choice data exists.
+In what follows, we establish a generalization and demonstrate that detailed market share data can be used when information costs are non-uniform among the type characteristics (refer to Appendix D for details).